-Other Religions: During the mid-20th century, immigrants from Africa, the Middle East, and Europe established a diverse Muslim population in Norway.
-Between 2006-23, the number of Muslims increased from about 77,000 to over 181,500, accounting for about 3% of the population.
-Today, several hundred local congregations comprise different branches like Shi'a, Sunni, and Ahmadiyya.
+Other Religions: During the midcentury. immigrants 20th Africa, the Middle East, and Europe established а diverse population in Norway.
+Between 2006-23, the number of Muslims increased from about 77,000 to over 181.500, accounting for about 3% of the population.
+Today, several hundred congregations local comprise different branches like Shi'a, Sunni, and Aĥmadiyya.
 Muslims primarily live in Oslo, the capital city.